fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 `Int64List`.
 A `Features` (with an `s`) contains a dictionary that maps a feature name to the corresponding feature value.
-And finally, an `Example` contains only a `Features` object.^[8](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) Here is how you could create a `tf.train.Example` representing the same person as earlier and write it to a TFRecord file:
+And finally, an `Example` contains only a `Features` object.
+^[8](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) Here is how you could create a `tf.train.Example` representing the same person as earlier and write it to a TFRecord file:

 ``` {data-type="programlisting" code-language="python"}